andhika-tanaka/SmartClinic/src/main/resources/static/vendors/bootstrap/site/docs/4.3/components/carousel.md

       <td>string | boolean</td>
       <td>"hover"</td>
       <td><p>If set to <code>"hover"</code>, pauses the cycling of the carousel on <code>mouseenter</code> and resumes the cycling of the carousel on <code>mouseleave</code>.
 If set to <code>false</code>, hovering over the carousel won't pause it.</p>
-      <p>On touch-enabled devices, when set to <code>"hover"</code>, cycling will pause on <code>touchend</code> (once the user finished interacting with the carousel) for two intervals, before automatically resuming.
+      <p>On touch-enabled devices, when set to <code>"hover"</code>, cycling will pause on <code>touchend</code> (once the clinicUser finished interacting with the carousel) for two intervals, before automatically resuming.
 Note that this is in addition to the above mouse behavior.</p></td>
     </tr>
     <tr>
       <td>ride</td>
       <td>string</td>
       <td>false</td>
-      <td>Autoplays the carousel after the user manually cycles the first item.
+      <td>Autoplays the carousel after the clinicUser manually cycles the first item.
 If "carousel", autoplays the carousel on load.</td>
     </tr>
     <tr>
       <td>wrap</td>